Skip to content

 Social contributions

-Pension, unemployment, health and long-term care insurance — split 50/50 between employee and employer.
+Pension, unemployment, health and long-term care insurance — mostly split 50/50 between employee and employer.
+Exceptions: the childless surcharge to long-term care insurance is paid by the employee alone, and in Saxony the employee's care share is 0.5 points higher.

 Class III relieves the main earner in a couple; V and VI carry noticeably higher withholding.